Garratt locomotive: Competitors, look-alikes, and variations on the theme

 The Garratt was not alone in the field of articulated locomotives; most notably, articulated locomotives in the United States based on the Mallet design achieved power outputs far exceeding those of Garratts.
 Away from North America were the Fairlie and Meyer articulated types.
 Further, similar designs to the Garratt were the Union Garratt, Modified Fairlie, and Golwé.
 Of these, the closest was the Union Garratt, a type originally prompted by the perceived necessity for a rigid connection between a bunker or tender and a firebox fed by a mechanical stoker.
 They were, in effect, a hybrid Fairlie and Garratt with the rear bunker attached to the frame instead of being carried on the rear bogie.
 The class GH and class U Union Garratts of the South African Railways were examples.

 Garratt development

-The Garratt articulated locomotive concept was developed by Herbert William Garratt, a British locomotive engineer who was granted a patent (no. 12079).
+Herbert William Garratt, a British locomotive engineer, invented the articulated locomotive concept that bore his name, for which he was granted a patent (no. 12079).
 At the time, he was the New South Wales Railways' inspecting engineer in London following a career with British colonial railways.
-Garratt first approached Kitson & Company with his design, but his idea was rejected, perhaps because that company were already committed to the Kitson-Meyer articulated design.
-He then approached Beyer, Peacock & Company, which were only marginally more interested.
+Garratt first approached Kitson and Company with his design, but his idea was rejected, perhaps because that company were already committed to the Kitson-Meyer articulated design.
+He then approached Beyer, Peacock and Company, which were only marginally more interested.